Kora07/Ecommerce-Follow-Along/README.md

 ---

 ### Milesotne 27
-Created a basic frontend page to display user's orders.
+Created a basic frontend page which display user's orders.